ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/01/pgs_ss23_01_mircea.md

 - These tasks pushed me to see the world in new ways and also document it (I usually take pictures of these kind of stuff aleatory but now I am motivated to keep them more organised)
 - Installed Adobe Capture to explore these things further;

+Unreal:
+- Unity on steroids - trying to connect dots from the other 3D programs I explored lately and make sense of it
+- It's lagging a lot, unfortunately, so I'll have to fix that
+-

+_On a personal note: It's a very nice feeling to see that every little learning ads up and I get a basic grip on different softwares easier and easier and less scared about it_

 ---